Adamrakowski1/SerieA-Match-Predictor/README.md

 ## 🔎 What These Results Mean
 - Random guessing across 3 outcomes would yield ~33% accuracy.
-- Our predictor outperforms this baseline, reaching ~41–43%.
+- This predictor outperforms this baseline, reaching ~47.8%.
 - Draws remain underpredicted, a common challenge in football models due to their lower frequency.

 ---

 ## ⚔️ Comparison to Other Models
 - **Simple statistical baselines** (e.g., always predicting the home team or the most common outcome) achieve ~35–38% accuracy.
-- **Our Random Forest model** surpasses these with ~41–43%.
+- **Our Random Forest model** surpasses these with ~47.8%.
 - **More advanced models** (e.g., gradient boosting or neural networks with betting market odds) can sometimes reach **50–55%** in research contexts, but at the cost of interpretability.

 ---

 ## 🚀 Next Steps
-- Experiment with **XGBoost/LightGBM** for boosted performance.
+- Experiment with **LightGBM** for boosted performance.
 - Incorporate **betting odds** and **player-level data**.
 - Extend to other leagues for broader benchmarking.